-The NMIA's access to transportation routes like McLoughlin Blvd and the heavy rail system has made it a desirable business location for many years.
+The NMIA's access to transportation routes like McLoughlin Boulevard and the heavy rail system has made it a desirable business location for many years.
 The transportation infrastructure recommendations support the vision for the NMIA, calling for better connectivity within the district, to Downtown Milwaukie and to the adjacent neighborhoods.

 The future street network for NMIA builds on previous planning efforts.
-Street types for the Plan are consistent with the 2013 Tacoma Station Area Plan (TSAP).
-The projects in the Plan improve vehicle, bicycle and pedestrian connectivity in the NMIA
+Street types for the Plan are consistent with the Tacoma Station Area Plan (TSAP) project list which improves vehicle, bicycle and pedestrian connectivity in the NMIA.

 The existing NMIA transportation network works for vehicles and freight, but lacks sufficient sidewalks and bike facilities.
 Additionally, there are a few connections for pedestrians either because there are no sidewalks or the long block lengths make it difficult to navigate by foot.
 Key elements of the future system are shown in Figure 4 and Figure 7 and include:

-- McLoughlin Blvd Safety Improvements: Safety improvements include creating safer and more efficient transportation connections for all modes across McLoughlin Blvd in the NMIA, including maintaining freight access to businesses.
-The Milport Rd and Ochoco St intersections at McLoughlin Blvd should be designed to permit better multimodal movements (including freight) and increase pedestrian safety and accessibility for businesses along Frontage Dr and Main St. - Maximum block lengths: Establishing a maximum block length standard for future streets will identify potential areas where roads can be located when new development occurs.
-The industrial and employment area should have larger block length standards (600-1200 ft) and the mixed use area should have tighter blocks (300-530 ft).
+- McLoughlin Boulevard Safety Improvements: Safety improvements include creating safer and more efficient transportation connections for all modes across McLoughlin Boulevard in the NMIA, including maintaining freight access to businesses.
+The SE Milport Road and SE Ochoco Street intersections at McLoughlin Boulevard should be designed to permit better multimodal movements (including freight) and increase pedestrian safety and accessibility for businesses along Frontage Drive and Main Street. - Maximum block lengths: Establishing a maximum block length standard for future streets will identify potential areas where roads can be located when new development occurs.
+All new roads should have sidewalks.
+Future block length standards are 600-1,200 feet for the proposed NMIA district and 300-530 feet for TSA 1, TSA 2, and TSA 3.